ignaciojarruza/sequence-composition-analysis/README.md

 ## Commands

+Sample outputs for each of the following commands can be found in the `/samples/` folder.
 Below are descriptions and examples for each command available in the application:

 1. `per-seq-stats`: calculates nucleotide composition and content ratios for each sequence in the provided file